fomo-nouns/fomo-nouns/packages/mobileapp/notifications_backend/README.md

 - `sendnotification/`
 - `checkauctionend/`

-are deployed and have need layers.
+are deployed and have required layers.

 ## Step-Function